neeleshio/50-javascript-concepts/README.md

 **[⬆ Back to Top](#lets-go-)**

-## 43. Module design pattern & IIFE
+## 43. Module design pattern and IIFE
 The module pattern is a design pattern used for improving the maintainability and reusability of the code by creating `public` and `private` access levels.

 Sometimes called `encapsulation`, it protects the value inside a module from being accessed from other scopes.